-In the event of a death in the immediate family (i.e., spouse, including domestic partner; child, including foster, step or adopted; parent; brother; sister; father-in-law, including father of domestic partner; mother-in-law, including mother of domestic partner; grandparent; grandchild; aunt; uncle; niece; or nephew), Employees shall be entitled to bereavement leave of five (5) days with pay to attend a funeral.
+In the event of a death in the immediate family (i.e., spouse, including domestic partner; child, including foster, step or adopted; parent; brother; sister; father-in-law, including father of domestic partner; mother-in-law, including mother of domestic partner; grandparent; grandchild; aunt; uncle; niece; or nephew), Employees shall be entitled to bereavement leave of five (5) days with pay.
 Such leave shall not be charged to vacation, paid personal leave or paid sick leave.